 Example: Drink a glass of water every morning.

 - Connect it to something you already do – Habits are easier to build when we associate them with our day-to-day patterns.

-Ex.: Log my water intake in the “water” section of MyFitnessPal so I can make sure I’ve hit those 32 oz. each day.
+Example: Log my water intake in the “water” section of MyFitnessPal so I can make sure I’ve hit that 32 oz. each day.

 - Enroll your family and friends – You are more likely to stick with something if you have other people asking you how it’s going.
 Create accountability partners who can keep you moving if you need a little push.

 Example: Tell my spouse not to pour me any coffee until I’ve had my 8 oz. of water!